damaki/tux/README.md

    to tune the library for the project's needs, such as trading off speed against code size.

-### Objectives

-This project is an attempt to design a high-assurance crypto library that meets these objectives:
+This project aims to address these issues and more.

+## Objectives

+### Assurance

-* The library is written in the SPARK programming language with a formal proof that the library contains no run-time errors that could lead to security vulnerabilities, for example buffer overflows.
+The library is written in the SPARK programming language with a formal proof that the library contains no run-time errors or undefined behaviours that could lead to security vulnerabilities such as buffer overruns, integer overflow, etc.

-* The library provides bindings to other languages, such as C.
-* The library has a small code footprint.
-* The library has competitive performance compared to other similar libraries.
-* The library can be used in "bare metal" environments with little (or no) standard library support.
-In particular, the library does not use dynamic memory (heap) allocation nor the secondary stack.
+The library has an extensive automated test suite to verify its correctness for things that are not covered by proof.

+### Configurability

-* The library can be configured to trade off between speed, code size, and other attributes depending on the user's requirements.
-Unused parts of the library can be disabled to reduce code size.
+The library can be configured to disable unused algorithms (thereby saving code space) and to select different implementations of cryptographic primitives to, for example, trade off between performance and code size.

+### Usability

-* The API supports multi-part operations to allow large messages to be processed in small fragments, instead of requiring the entire message in one (potentially large) buffer.
+The library has an easy to use API and provides bindings to other languages such as C. In particular, the library supports multi-part operations to allow large messages to be processed in small fragments, instead of requiring the entire message to be processed in a single (potentially very large) buffer.

+### Performance

+The library has competitive performance compared to other similar libraries and with a small code footprint.

+### Embedded Systems

+The library is designed to be usable in resource-constrained embedded systems.
+In particular:
+* The library can be run in "bare metal" environments with little (or no) standard library support.
+* The library does not use heap allocation nor the secondary stack.
-* The library is amenable to static stack analysis.
+* The library is amenable to static stack analysis to determine the worst-case stack usage.
-* Users can easily extend this crate to replace parts of the library with hardware accelerated implementations.
+* Users can easily extend this crate to replace parts of the library with hardware accelerated implementations without needing to modify the crate itself.

 ## Using Tux